Do you want to assess whether your users have sufficient knowledge? The best way to do this is through an exam.

 Exam

-In this article, we explain how the second option works and what you can do with it: the exam.
+In this article, we explain how the latter works and what you can do with it: the exam.

 What is an exam?

-An exam allows you to present questions to users, enabling you to assess their level of knowledge and/or competence.
-You can choose to alternate these questions with other, non-assessed learning formats.
+An exam allows you to present questions to users.
+This way, you can assess their level of knowledge and/or competence.
+You can optionally alternate these questions with other learning formats that are not assessed.

 How do I create an exam?

-• Title: Give the learning activity a title so you can easily find it in the library.
+Title: Give the learning activity a title so you can easily find it in the course overview.

-• Author: By default, the academy name is used as the author name.
+Author: By default, the name of the academy is used as the author.

-• Study time: Here you can enter an indication of the study time.
+Study time: Here you can provide an estimate of the study time.

-• Skills: Add up to five skills here that you develop with this learning activity.
+Skills: You can add up to five skills developed through this learning activity.
 This is optional.

 How do I add a test component?